Arnaud II de La Porte: Biographical essay

 On the 23rd he appeared before the Revolutionary Tribunal.
 His calm countenance and the precision and accuracy of his responses to questioning stymied his judges best efforts to justify the guilty verdict they were required to make.
-"Why can’t you judge him?" cried the angry mob which had gathered to wallow in the spectacle of this just man's calvary.
+"Why can’t you judge him?" cried the angry mob which had gathered to wallow in the spectacle of this just man's cavalry.
 For‚ in the eyes of this ignorant multitude, especially with tempers at fever-pitch, no judgement, no justice was possible except the death sentence.

 Still the interrogation dragged on and on, for the rest of the day of the 23rd, through the whole night and for the morning after.
 And yet, surprisingly, after all that, such a great impression had he made upon his judges by his evident virtue, that they found themselves divided, and could not get the required majority vote for a condemnation, as was later reported by M. Julienne, the lawyer who had the courage to take on the dangerous job of defending Laporte.
 Nevertheless, they were bound by the powers over them and circumstances to condemn him and this they ultimately managed to bring themselves to do.

 When Arnaud de Laporte heard his sentence, he had a momentary shudder of emotion, which he made no attempt to conceal without however showing any weakness.
 His faith, this religion which he'd always respected, so full of hope and consolation in adversity gave him the courage to remain calm without affectation, which made a deep impression upon all who witnessed it, including the judges who had just condemned him.

 The imprint of his peaceful religious feelings has remained in a letter he wrote just after his sentencing which has been kept by his descendants.
 It is a very model of simple Christianity which resonates with submission to divine will and tenderness for his loved ones.
-The great impression he made at that moment, at first known only to those sharing the Tribunal with him, soon spread far and wide, this hommage to his dignity under duress, this respect due his courage at this terrible moment was reported unanimously by all the Parisian newspapers on the next day.
+The great impression he made at that moment, at first known only to those sharing the Tribunal with him, soon spread far and wide, this homage to his dignity under duress, this respect due his courage at this terrible moment was reported unanimously by all the Parisian newspapers on the next day.

 One history of the Revolution which appeared in 1797, called "Two Friends of Liberty" closes its account of his death as follows: "Calm, as was his conscience, he climbed the steps of the guillotine to meet his death with all the assurance of a man who had never used his life but to bring happiness to all who surrounded him".
 No-one, in fact, ever took the practice of private virtues farther than Arnaud de Laporte which was the best guarantee possible one could have for his public probity in office.
 Also, the esteem in which he was held by those who came to know him and even those who knew him only slightly was always accompanied by a genuine sentiment of affection.